microbiomedata/nmdc-metadata/docs/schema-validation.md

 It is crucial that the JSON is syntactically valid, otherwise it can't even be schema-validated.

-There are a varoety of ways to check for this.
+There are a variety of ways to check for this.
 We recommend using jsonschema to validate this, see below.

 NOTE: all NMDC JSON-producing tools, libraries, or scripts SHOULD use a standard json library.
 If you are using a robust standard json library, your output is practically guaranteed to be syntactically valid JSON.